 As always, you must believe in order to receive these promises.

 so that you may not be sluggish, but imitators of those who through faith and perseverance inherit the promises.
 (Hebrews 6:12 NET)

-- Failed to forgive (1) (including yourself) and then ask for His grace, mercy, and compassion to forgive (1) in order to release them and yourself (1) from the captivity of unforgiveness.
+- Failed to forgive (1) (including yourself by His grace) and then ask for His grace, mercy, and compassion to forgive (1) to release them and yourself (1) from the captivity of unforgiveness.